Judge sets $10M bond for second Venezuelan man accused of killing a 12-year-old Houston girl

 She had disappeared during a walk to a convenience store, police said.

-The two men are Venezuelan nationals who entered the United States illegally in March, according to a statement Friday from the U.S. Department of Immigration and Customs Enforcement.
-Both were arrested by U.S. Border Patrol and later released with orders to appear in court at a later date.
+The two men are Venezuelan nationals who entered the country illegally, according to a statement from the U.S. Department of Immigration and Customs Enforcement.
+Martinez-Rangel was apprehended by Border Patrol agents near El Paso on March 14 and Peña was apprehended on May 28, also near El Paso.
+The statement said it is unknown exactly when or where the men crossed the border.
+Both were released and given notices to appear in court at a later date.

 Both Peña and Martinez-Rangel are now under immigration holds by federal authorities, meaning they would remain in custody even if they could post bond.